-Glastonbury Festival is set to return with a bang this week.
+Glastonbury Festival has announced its line-up for 2023, including Arctic Monkeys, Guns N’Roses and Elton John.
 To mark the occasion, we thought we’d take you on a trip down memory lane with a look back at every Glastonbury line-up poster to have emerged since the festival debuted on Worthy Farm in September 1970.

 Tickets to the first-ever festival – which was billed as a ‘Pop, Folk & Blues’ event – could be nabbed for just £1 and granted punters access to free milk from Michael Eavis’ farm.
 The Kinks, Marc Bolan and Keith Christmas were among the acts to perform at the inaugural Glasto.

 While you’ll be hard-pressed to find a poster for the 1971 edition of the festival (which was called ‘Glastonbury Fair’), you may already know that David Bowie was among the acts who performed that year.
 This was also the year that the first pyramid-shaped stage was used.

 There wasn’t a poster for 1978 as that year’s event later became known as the “impromptu” Festival.
 After travellers who’d been washed out at Stonehenge began arriving on site in the belief that a music festival would be taking place, a free mini festival was put on – with the main stage powered by an electricity meter in a caravan.

 The theme for this year’s festival, named Glastonbury Fayre, was “the year of the child”.
 With acts such as Peter Gabriel and Alex Harvey Band on the bill – as well as special children’s entertainment – the event was attended by 12,000 punters.
 Despite the big turnout, the organisers suffered a huge financial loss and therefore decided there wouldn’t be an event the following year.
 Additional fact: this was also the year that Emily Eavis was born.